SalesforceSFDC/Einstein/README.md

  * Follow-Up Reminders—Reps get reminders to follow up when a contact hasn’t responded in a while.
 They also get reminders if there hasn’t been any communication related to an important opportunity for a significant period of time.
  * Key Moments—Reps are notified at key moments related to a deal, such as when a contact mentions a competitor or is leaving their company.

+ * __Einstein Account Insights__ - helps your sales team maintain their relationships with customers by keeping the team informed about key business developments that affect customers.